ahcheongL/carving_llvm/Readme_model.md

 # Carving by instrumenting LLVM IR code for machine learning

+Now it tries to print only data it reads during the execution.

 ## Prerequisite

 1. Clang/LLVM, developed on version 13.0.1, not tested on other versions.